1899 Western University of Pennsylvania football team: Bethany (WV)

 When the Bethany College eleven came to Pittsburgh on November 15, they were greeted to a muddy Recreation Park field for their match with the WUP.
-The Pittsburgh Daily Post noted that the visitors had some "ringers" in their line-up: "Bethany came here loaded, having Sweeney, McCutcheon, Core, and Duffy in their line-up".
+The Pittsburg Post noted that the visitors had some "ringers" in their line-up: "Bethany came here loaded, having Sweeney, McCutcheon, Core, and Duffy in their line-up".
 Close to a thousand spectators were present for the game and they were treated to a fierce struggle.
 The first half was a scoreless defensive battle.
 The WUP offense twice was able to advance the ball near the goal line, but the visiting defense then held on downs.
 The Bethany offense was unable to advance the ball and punted it back to midfield.
 Near the end of the first half, Sweeney of Bethany slugged the WUP quarterback Cullers and was ejected from the game.
 The second half produced more drama.
 After the WUP offense again drove the ball down the field near the Bethany goal line, McConnell, WUP halfback, scored a touchdown.
 As he crossed the line, he either dropped the ball or it was knocked from his grasp.
 Bethany disputed the touchdown call, claiming it was a fumble.
 The referee did not change his mind and Bethany headed for the train back to West Virginia.
-Coach Robinson told the referee to change the call and the game continued.
+Coach Robison told the referee to change the call and the game continued.
 The ball was put in play at the 25-yard line and the Bethany offense was ineffective so they punted.
 The WUP offense methodically marched down the field and McConnell carried the ball into the end zone for a touchdown.
 Sterrett missed the goal kick after making the score WUP 5 – Bethany 0.
 Bethany kicked to the Universities and again the offensive play of the WUP eleven kept the Bethany defense on its heels.
 As time ran out, the WUP had the ball on the Bethany two-yard line.

-The WUP lineup for the game against Bethany was Emmett Bates (left end), William Mitchell (left tackle), Walter Stifel (left guard), James Chessrown (center), Weber (right guard), John Martin (right tackle), Victor King (right end), William Cullers (quarterback), Malcolm McConnell (left halfback), Fred Robinson (right halfback), and William Sterrett (fullback).
+The WUP lineup for the game against Bethany was Emmett Bates (left end), William Mitchell (left tackle), Walter Stifel (left guard), James Chessrown (center), Weber (right guard), John Martin (right tackle), Victor King (right end), William Cullers (quarterback), Malcolm McConnell (left halfback), Fred Robison (right halfback), and William Sterrett (fullback).